datarobot-oss/custom-models-action/README.md

 ### The Repository Structure
 The top level folders include the following:
-* `action.yaml` - the definition of the DataRobot custom inference model GitHub action.
+* `action.yaml` - the definition of the DataRobot custom models GitHub action.
 * `.github` - contains a GitHub workflow that executes the following jobs:
     * A linter and code style check.
     * An execution of the unit-tests.